AgonConsole8/agon-docs/docs/mos/Star-Commands.md

 Create a copy of a file.

 From Console8 MOS 2.2.0 onwards, the `Copy` command will also support the use of wildcards in the source file name, such as `*.txt`, and can support the destination being a directory.

-TODO: Copy improved in MOS 3.0
+It should be noted that the destination path cannot include wildcards.

 ## `CP`